ahkohd/hunk.nvim/README.md

 >
 > You can always press `g?` to get a help menu of the available commands

+### Accepting / Rejecting Changes

+Once you are happy with your selected set of hunks and/or lines you can accept the change by using the `key.global.accept` keybinding.
+See **[configuration](#configuration)** or press `g?` to see what this is bound to (default `<leader><Cr>`).

+If Neovim exits with a non-0 exit code then the selection will be aborted and no changes will be written.
+You can use the `keys.global.quit` keybinding (default `q`) to exit with a non-0 exit code.
+This just calls `:cq` internally - so you can do that too.

 ### Highlights

 Most of the hunk colors can be configured by defining your own highlight overrides.
 Refer to the below table for a list